Revelation 4:9

 The 24 elders who are seated near the throne of God were given crowns to wear.

-These crowns were probably earned as a result of faithful service to God.
-In II
+These crowns were probably earned as a result of faithful service to Jesus.
+In Second

 course, I have kept the faith.
 Henceforth there is laid up for me a crown of